Connect with us

 For years, federal lawsuits like the one against Mississippi have been the major vehicle pushing state and local governments to offer equal access and services to people with disabilities, which is required under Title II of the ADA.

-The panel’s to pose a question that neither Mississippi nor the Justice Department raised in their own briefs suggests the judges are interested in changing that.
+The panel’s decision to pose a question that neither Mississippi nor the Justice Department raised in their own briefs suggests the judges are interested in changing that.

 “The disability community is extremely worried,” said Ira Burnim, legal director at the Bazelon Center for Mental Health Law.